sebasblanco/Group-22/README.md

 *Features and Types of Users*

-We aim to implement 2 pages: a map with different types of alert, rating system; one type of user, link to other accounts, other user-related information.
+We aim to implement: a map with different types of alert and a rating system; two types of user with link to other accounts and other user-related information.

+We aim to secure user information and safety.

 *Risks and Challenges*